Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Related Work

+\textbf{Unsupervised morphology learning.} This subject has been of interest for many years in the NLP field \citep{elman1990finding,creutz2002unsupervised, baroni-etal-2002-unsupervised}.
+Morphemes have strong linguistic motivations, and are practically important in many downstream tasks because they are the smallest meaning-bearing units in a language \citep{can2014methods}.
 Many approaches have been proposed for discovering the underlying morphemes or morpheme segmentations.
-Morfessor variants are based on probabilistic machine learning methods (MDL, ML, MAP) for morphological segmentation \citep{creutz2002unsupervised, creutz-2003-unsupervised, creutz2005unsupervised, creutz2007unsupervised, morfessor2}.
-Some researchers take a Bayesian approach for modeling word formation \cite{poon-etal-2009-unsupervised,narasimhan2015unsupervised, bergmanis2017segmentation, luo-etal-2017-unsupervised}.
-Adaptor Grammars are another approach for modeling morphological inflections \cite{sirts-goldwater-2013-minimally, eskander-etal-2016-extending, eskander-etal-2019-unsupervised, eskander-etal-2020-morphagram}.
+Morfessor variants are based on probabilistic machine learning methods (MDL, ML, MAP) for morphological segmentation \citep{creutz2003unsupervised,creutz2002unsupervised, creutz2005unsupervised, creutz2007unsupervised, morfessor2}.
+Some researchers take a Bayesian approach for modeling word formation \citep{poon-etal-2009-unsupervised,narasimhan2015unsupervised, bergmanis2017segmentation, luo-etal-2017-unsupervised}.
+Adaptor Grammars are another approach for modeling morphological inflections \citep{sirts-goldwater-2013-minimally, eskander-etal-2016-extending, eskander-etal-2019-unsupervised, eskander-etal-2020-morphagram}.
 In addition, \citet{xu-etal-2018-unsupervised, xu-etal-2020-modeling} built their models upon the notion of paradigms, set of morphological categories that can be applied to a set of words.
 Moreover, \citet{soricut-och-2015-unsupervised,ahmet2016unsupervised} extract morphemes by considering the semantic relations between words in the continuous embedding space. \citet{cao2016joint} propose to learn word embeddings by applying a bi-directional RNN with attention over the character sequence.
-They hypothesize that morpheme boundaries will attract most of the attention weights.
 Furthermore, \citet{Ataman2020A} model word formation as latent variables which mimic morphological inflections in the task of machine translation.